-The estimated credit losses are insignificant and are not recognized in the consolidated financial statements of the Group as of June 30, 2023.
+The estimated credit losses are insignificant and are not recognized in the consolidated financial statements of the Group as of September 30, 2023.

-As of June 30, 2023 most of the cash and cash equivalents of the Group are kept in one bank.
-(UBB)
+All amounts are in thousand Bulgarian leva unless otherwise stated As of September 30, 2023 significant portion of cash and cash equivalents of the Group are kept in one bank (UBB).